Cannes is a beautiful city on the southern coast of France. It’s also home to one of the biggest film festivals in the world.

 Although the festival is not open to the public, the city is still a destination for cinéphiles around the world.
 Parallel screenings that shadow the main festival, known as sidebars, have tickets available for purchase.
 For those doing business, attending the festival is a must each year.
 And for filmmakers, artists, and actors, the event is a place to discover new talent and the latest trends.
 Cannes is a place to come and experience the entirety of the film world: film school students, art house cinema, veteran filmmakers, and industry powerhouses.

 The festival can also conjure images of celebrities walking the red carpet and beaches with flocks of paparazzi nearby.
 Controversy is woven deeply into the mythos of the festival.
 But it isn’t limited to celebrity news.
 The awards selection itself is often hotly debated.
 In 2013, “Blue Is the Warmest Color” won the Palme d’Or and generated controversy over its explicit depictions of lesbian sex by a male director.
-Other awards are more unanimously welcomed.
-Last year, the South Korean film “Parasite” won the Palme d’Or and went on to win four Academy Awards, including Best Picture.
+Other awards are more unanimously welcomed, such as when South Korean hit “Parasite” won the Palme d’Or and went on to win four Academy Awards, including Best Picture.

 - When did the Cannes Film Festival start?

 - What is the purpose of Cannes?

 - Who selects the films that screen at Cannes?

 - How can I submit a film at Cannes?

 - What awards does Cannes present?

 - How often have Cannes winners and premieres gone on to earn other major awards?

 - When and where does the Cannes Film Festival happen?